pluskid/Mocha.jl/docs/user-guide/backend.rst

 Mocha.
 It is designed to use conditional loading so that the pure CPU backend could still run on machines without any GPU device or CUDA library installed.

-..
-[1] cuDNN requires CUDA 6.5 to run, and currently cuDNN is available to Linux and Windows only.